2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/AlexMilanTracy/status/1269577129265524736

-### Police beat protestors | June 7th
+### Police beat protesters | June 7th

-Footage shows riot police chasing protestors onto sidewalk near Chapman Square.
+Footage shows riot police chasing protesters onto sidewalk near Chapman Square.
 Tear gas and shots can be heard in the background throughout, as well as an announcement declaring unlawful assembly.

 A man filming says, "You are live, you are live."
 Police then beat him with batons and throw him to the ground to arrest him.
-Police then arrest another protestor while more officers push protestors back.
+Police then arrest another protester while more officers push protesters back.

 tags: arrest, beat, baton, strike, protester